Palm grove House.

 Visitors embark on a unique experience in the calm of a natural environment, a truly singular world that portrays Lanzarote’s great artist at his most personal.

-The House Museum is closed on 1 January.
+The Museum and Home is closed on 1 January

 Standard price: €10